-Keybr starts with a quick and friendly introduction to itself before launching you into some touch typing tasks.
+Keybr starts with a quick, friendly introduction to itself before launching you into some touch typing tasks.
 On-screen diagrams show you where your fingers should rest on the keyboard, and the online app starts with a small subset of letters before expanding as your confidence grows.
 It’s also really easy to keep track of your progress.

-What we like about Keybr, in particular, is the variety in the exercises, and the way it adapts to meet your skills—the developers say underlying algorithms match the tests to your typing speed and it works well as far as we can tell.
+What we like about Keybr, in particular, is the variety in the exercises, and the way it adapts to meet your skills—the developers say underlying algorithms match the tests to your typing speed, and it works well as far as we can tell.
 It also benefits from a slick and simple online interface, which always lets you know where you are and what to do next.

-Keybr, free with ads (registration optional)
+Keybr is available online for free with ads (registration optional).

 Ratatype is meant for students, and it shows—the interface is colorful and friendly, and the typing exercises are basic, focusing on getting you to hit the right keys rather than typing anything that makes any sense, at least to begin with.
 Your profile page makes it easy to see how far you’ve progressed and jump in and out of the exercises as you need to.

-3. The Typing Cat
+The Typing Cat

 Few web apps can match the visual charm and exercise variety of The Typing Cat, which throws in a few games alongside the standard exercises to keep you interested.
-A keyboard stays on screen at all times, so you know where your fingers should be, and the tests are fun and intuitive.
+A keyboard stays on screen at all times, so you’ll know where your fingers should be, and the tests are fun and intuitive.
 Try the Typing Test first, to see how fast you already are.

 We like the pictures that illustrate where to put your fingers, and the progress reports that pop up at the end of each exercise.
 The finger workouts are varied too, with letters sometimes scrolling down from the top of the screen as well as staying static.
-If you want to get up and running quickly, and start from the very start with touch typing, this is a great option.
+If you want to get up and running quickly, and start from the very start with touch typing, this app is a great option.

 What’s most impressive about TypingAcademy is its lightweight and uncluttered interface: It’s all beautifully laid out and a breeze to use.
 You can dive into a variety of lessons or speed tests, as well as read up on the basics of touch typing or review your statistics.
 The app doesn’t pressure you to sign up or bombarded with ads—it’s just a fun, fast experience.

-Typing Master covers a host of different web apps, exercises, and games, and programs for Windows and macOS are also available if you want something on your desktop.
-You can launch into speed tests, fun and flashy typing games, or a more serious typing trainer course right from the opening screen—whatever you’re after, you’re likely to find it here.
+TypingMagic 11 and TypingTrainer are two apps under the Typing Master umbrella.
+Typing Magic 11 is the Windows version, while TypingTrainer works in a web browser and is the company’s only macOS option.
+The two offerings cover a host of web apps, exercises, and games, and you can launch into speed tests, fun and flashy typing games, or a more serious typing trainer course right from the opening screen.
+Whatever you’re after, you’re likely to find it here.